 Absolutely.
 All passengers travelling with Intrepid are required to purchase travel insurance before the start of their trip.
 Your travel insurance details will be recorded by your leader on the first day of the trip.
 Due to the varying nature, availability and cost of health care around the world, travel insurance is very much an essential and necessary part of every journey.

 For more information on insurance, please go to: Travel Insurance

-Please note these dates are for 2014.
-For a current list of public holidays go to: www.worldtravelguide.net/united-kingdom/public-holidays
+Please note these dates are for 2017.
+For a current list of public holidays in United Kingdom go to: http://www.worldtravelguide.net/united-kingdom/public-holidays

 Intrepid is committed to travelling in a way that is respectful of local people, their culture, local economies and the environment.
 It's important to remember that what may be acceptable behaviour, dress and language in your own country, may not be appropriate in another.
 Please keep this in mind while travelling.